samsalisbury/psyringe/README.md

 ## Usage

+Create a new psyringe with `p := psyringe.MustNew` passing in constructors and other values.
-Call `psyringe.Fill(...)` to add values and constructors to the psyringe.
-Then, call `psyringe.Inject(...)` to inject those values into structs which need them.
+Then, call `p.Inject(...)` to inject those values into structs with correspondingly typed fields.

 ### Simple Usage Example